 We're super excited about the new dark milk category emerging in the chocolate world—these bars typically have a higher percentage of cacao than their traditional milk counterparts and thus a more complex flavor.
 One of our favorites is this rendition by Catskills-based bean-to-bar workshop Fruition.
 It's made with one of the rarest cacao varietals, Pure Nacional from the Marañón Canyon of Peru.

 Shop Now: Fruition Marañon Canyon Dark Milk 68 Percent, $12.95, tastefruition.com.

 Harper Macaw Coffee Bar

 Two of your favorite pick-me-ups in one colorful package!
-Here, Brazilian cacao sourced by Washington, D.C. maker Harper Macaw is blended with Brazilian coffee beans from Ceremony Coffee Roasters of Annapolis, Maryland.
-The result is a 61% dark-milk chocolate bar with a subtle coffee aroma and a satisfying snap.
+Here, Brazilian cacao sourced by Washington, D.C., maker Harper Macaw is blended with Brazilian coffee beans from Ceremony Coffee Roasters of Annapolis, Maryland.
+The result is a 61 percent dark-milk chocolate bar with a subtle coffee aroma and a satisfying snap.

 Valerie Blushing Berry Bar

 Sweet-tart raspberries and buttery pistachios add texture to this silky-smooth white-chocolate bar from Los Angeles-based maker Valerie.
 Rose petals are also scattered throughout, perfuming the chocolate without being overpowering.